ErlendHer/AlgoView/README.md

 * _tick_ - number of updates per second.
 Mostly used for debugging purposes, recommended to keep at 60.

 ## How to use application
+##### editing the maze
+As long as no current maze operation is running, you can freely edit the maze however you like.
+To place a new wall tile, simply press `left mouse button`, to remove a wall tile, press the `right mouse button`.
+The start and end tiles are not editable.

+You may draw lines by holding down the left/right mouse button and dragging the mouse across the screen.

+Press `shift` to draw straight lines. _note_ -> this works better if you place a tile first, press `shift` and then move in the direction you want to draw.

+##### adjusting iteration speed
+to adjust the iteration speed, simply drag the circle in the slider to increase/decrease the simulation speed.
+This can be performed whenever, regardless of weather an active simulation is happening or not.